kjtanaka/teefaa/doc/source/make_a_vm.rst

    .. note::

       * What the initial setting does is;
          * Make configuration files and keys.
          * Make a VM with Vagrant.
          * Make Teefaa Livecd image from Debian livecd.
-The process is done on the VM and the livecd image is downloaded and saved in .teefaa directory.
       * Take a look at ``virtual1/Teefaafile.yml``.
       * Teefaa provisions CentOS 6 basic image as default.